idaholab/moose/modules/optimization/doc/content/source/executioners/TransientAndAdjoint.md

 ## Overview

 Similar to [SteadyAndAdjoint.md], this executioner can be used to solve a transient forward problem and it's adjoint.
 Like it's steady-state counterpart, this executioner has a two-step procedure, whereby performing the full forward transient solve (as in [Transient.md]) then stepping backward through the forward timesteps to solve the adjoint problem.
-To give context on what a transient adjoint looks like, let's start with the general time-depending partial differential equation (PDE):
+To give context on what a transient adjoint looks like, let's start with the general time-dependent partial differential equation (PDE):

 !equation
 c(\vec{r}, t, u)\frac{\partial u(\vec{r}, t)}{\partial t} + R^{\mathrm{ss}}(u(\vec{r}, t)) = q(\vec{r}, t),